jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 from .frogml.output_pb import ModelOutput
 ```

-Next, configure the input and output adapter as a decorator of the `predict` function:
+Next, configure the input and output adapters as decorators of the `predict` function:

 ```python
 @frogml.api(